wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 Switched to branch 'main'
 Your branch is up to date with 'origin/main'.
 # switching to another branch where we need to do some work.
-# we will be creating a commit here which will make us
+# we will be making a commit here which will make us
 # lose our work done on branch x earlier.
 git checkout feature/login
 Switched to branch 'feature/login'
 Your branch is ahead of 'origin/feature/login' by 11 commits.
 (use "git push" to publish your local commits)
-cat login.md
-login: this is a login feature v1
+# work in this branch
 echo "login: this a login feature v2" >> login.md
 cat login.md
 login: this is a login feature v1
 login: this a login feature v2
 git add .
+# after the commit we lose our work done in branch x.
 git commit -m "login: added v2"
 [feature/login cb5a1f4] login: added v2
 3 files changed, 3 insertions(+)